 No one can understand the biblical definition of adultery without understanding that it allows polygamy.
-I'm not writing about polygamy to promote it, but because modern Bible teachers have let our modern culture determine their interpretation of scripture.
-Every misinterpretation of scripture causes harm to people, so we need to revisit this topic regardless of the risks and difficulties.
-Teachers that don't understand that the biblical definition of adultery allows polygamy cannot understand Jesus' teachings about divorce and remarriage, and untold suffering has been inflicted on conscientious believers because of misinterpretations about those issues.
+I'm not writing about polygamy to promote it, but because modern Bible teachers have let our modern culture determine their scripture. interpretation of Every misinterpretation of scripture causes harm to people, so we need to revisit this topic regardless of the risks and difficulties.
+Teachers that don't understand that the biblical definition of adultery allows polygamy cannot understand Jesus' teachings about divorce and remarriage, and inflicted suffering has been conscientious believers because of misinterpretations about those issues.